TheMisinformationGame/MisinformationGame/README.md

 ### Features

-- Social media simulator with dynamically updating followers and credibility based upon participant's interactions with posts.
+- Social media simulator with dynamically updating follower numbers and credibility scores based on participants' interactions with posts.
 - Several options for the dynamic selection of sources and posts to show to participants.
 - Configurable prompt to be shown to participants before they